Atlantic White Shark Conservancy

 The vaquita porpoise is on the verge of extinction with fewer than 30 remaining due to drowning in illegal fishing nets.
 The Buttonwood Park Zoo, along with many AZA accredited zoos and aquariums, joined together to support the AZA’s SAFE program in an effort to save this species from extinction.

-Vietnam Elephant Initiative
+Vietnam Elephant Initiative (Elephant Care International)

 The Vietnam Elephant Initiative is committed to supporting the Dak Lak Elephant Conservation Centre to protect a sustainable wild population of elephants in Vietnam, provide high standards of care for captive elephants, and end the use of elephants for riding, circuses and shows.
 The Zoo has purchased a portable scale to help manage and care for orphaned elephants.
 The Zoo continues to support the Vietnam Elephant Initiative by providing funding for Vietnamese wildlife veterinarian training and medical supplies.